What Is a Ductless AC Unit?

 In the search for more efficient and flexible air conditioning solutions, homeowners increasingly turn away from traditional systems in search of better alternatives.
 Ductless AC units have emerged as a particularly appealing choice among the various options available.
 These systems offer a combination of efficiency, convenience, and adaptability, making them well-suited to a wide range of living spaces and needs.

-A ductless AC unit, often called a mini-split, is an air conditioning system that doesn’t require a network of ducts to distribute air.
+A ductless AC unit, often called a mini-split, uses an indoor unit and outdoor unit to cool a space directly without traditional ductwork.
 This system comprises two main parts: an indoor unit that releases cool air into the room and an outdoor unit that expels heat outside.
 These components are connected by a conduit, which houses the power cable, refrigerant tubing, suction tubing, and condensate drain, eliminating the need for bulky ductwork.

 How Ductless AC Units Work